-Microsoft will cut the jobs of 10,000 employees by September.
+Microsoft will cut the jobs of 10,000 employees by the end of March.
 The move follows smaller rounds of layoffs at the software company last year as cloud growth slows due to the worsening economic situation.

 CEO Satya Nadella confirmed in an SEC filing just minutes before publication: "Today, we are making changes that will result in the reduction of our overall workforce by 10,000 jobs through the end of FY23 Q3."

 He added: "This represents less than 5 percent of our total employee base, with some notifications happening today.
 It's important to note that while we are eliminating roles in some areas, we will continue to hire in key strategic areas."

 The Windows giant is believed to employ about 221,000 workers in total across its global workforce, with a 10,000 cut representing a much larger layoff than any of the most recent rounds.

 Nadella added that "US-benefit-eligible employees will receive a variety of benefits, including above-market severance pay, continuing healthcare coverage for six months, continued vesting of stock awards for six months, career transition services, and 60 days' notice prior to termination, regardless of whether such notice is legally required.
 Benefits for employees outside the US will align with the employment laws in each country."

 The CEO also had words for the remaining troops: "When I think about this moment in time, the start of 2023, it's showtime – for our industry and for Microsoft.
 As a company, our success must be aligned to the world's success.
 That means every one of us and every team across the company must raise the bar and perform better than the competition to deliver meaningful innovation that customers, communities, and countries can truly benefit from."

 Microsoft laid off around 1,000 people in October last year, understood to be across the organization at all levels, teams and geographic locations, although the company did not specify numbers or areas.